This article will provide a general overview on using the Bulk Importer for the Stock Module.

 To Import Stock Items in Bulk:

-1. Go to the Stock > Items page, and click the "Add Bulk" button
+1. Go to the Stock > Items page, and click the "Add Bulk" button near the top right.

 2. In the Import Stock Items modal that pops up, there is a link to download the Example Data File which contains the spreadsheet headers that you'll need to import your items